 2. Incorrect file permissions

-It’s also possible that you’re seeing the error because of an issue with a plugin that you’re using at your site.
+It’s also possible that you’re seeing the error because of an issue with a plugin on your site.
 In this article, we’ll show you how to troubleshoot all of these potential issues.

 403 Forbidden Error Variations